sjesupaul/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

-> > Without any arguments, `xargs` takes in an input and `echo`s it back to the user.
-There are also a number of options which influence the output.
+> > `xargs` executes a command on a number of provided arguments.
+For example, `find . -name "temp*" | xargs rm` would take in the list of files output by `find` (i.e. any file starting with a name starting with "temp") and remove each one.